 BEAT2 was developed by AEA in association with North Energy Associates

 The BEAT2 support line was withdrawn on the 31st March 2011.
 This is anticipation of the launch, in summer 2011, of the UK Government’s mandatory sustainability criteria for bioenergy.
 BEAT2 will remain available once the sustainability criteria are launched, but users should bear in mind that the greenhouse gas reporting tool that will form part of the criteria will use a different lifecycle methodology to BEAT2.
 The two tools will therefore not produce the same results.

-Please click on the link to download the file then save it to a convenient folder.
-This needs to be on the hard drive of your computer, not a network drive.
+Please click on the link to download the file from Dropbox and save it to a convenient folder on your hard disk (not a network drive).
 Warning 19 MB file!

 Double click on the downloaded file (BEATV2.1.exe) and it will self extract, creating a new sub-folder C:\BEAT2 V2.1\.
 Run the programme by double clicking on the BEAT v2.1.mde file.

 NB This software requires MS Access 2000 or later, Excel 2000 or later and Adobe Acrobat.
 If you do not have this on your computer then you can try the runtime version of MS Access 2007, dowloadable from the link below.

 The Microsoft Office Access 2007 Runtime enables you to distribute Access 2007 applications to users who do not have the full version of Access 2007 installed on their computers. (.exe file - 56.2 MB) This version of MS Access has not been fully tried and tested with BEAT therefore we cannot guarantee it will work with all aspects of the tool.
 No liability can be accepted by any of the BEAT project partners for use of this software.